 Iran’s Nuclear Program

-BASIC has been tracking and commenting upon the issues related to Iran’s nuclear program since 2003.
+Between 2003 and 2018, BASIC tracked and commented the issues related to Iran’s nuclear program.
 Concerned at the consequences for proliferation stemming from Iran’s lack of full disclosure on past activities, the IAEA Board of Governors and the UN Security Council have been attempting to prevent Iran from developing a full fuel cycle, but Iranian authorities have resisted.

 The E3+3 countries (United States, United Kingdom, France, Russia, China, and Germany) concluded negotiations with Iran on a Joint Comprehensive Plan of Action in July 2015.
-Now all sides are focused on the future implementation of the deal.
+At that time, all sides were focused on the future implementation of the deal.

-BASIC is looking to encourage all sides to recognize the dangers of proliferation, but also to see how the current approaches to the problem could simply be exacerbating the conflict.
-BASIC staff has close contact with officials in the United Kingdom, the United States, and Iran.
+BASIC looked to encourage all sides to recognise the dangers of proliferation, but also to see how the current approaches to the problem could simply exacerbate the conflict.
+BASIC staff had close contact with officials in the United Kingdom, the United States, and Iran.

 Read this programme’s published content